ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Comparison for Integrity Registers {#sec-cmp-integrity-registers}

-For each Integrity Register entry in Evidence, the Verifier will use the associated identifier to look up the matching Integrity Register entry in the Reference Value.
+For each Integrity Register entry in the Reference Value, identified as: id => digests_{ref}, the Verifier will claim a "match" with Evidence only if the Evidence has an Integrity Register entry, identified as: id => digests_{ev} such that the `id` in Evidence and Reference Value both have the same type and value and the digests matches using the method defined in {{sec-cmp-digests}}.

 If no entry is found, the Reference Value does not match.

-Instead, if an entry is found, the digest comparison proceeds as defined in {{sec-cmp-digests}}.
-Note that it is not required for all the entries in the Reference Value to be used during matching: Evidence could consist of a "quote" (in TPM parlance) of just a subset of the register space.
+Note that it is not required for all the Evidence entries in an Integrity Register array to be used during matching: Evidence could consist of a Target Environment's complete register space, while the Integrity Register array in Reference Values could consist of a subset of the Target Environment's register space.
 ##### Handling of new tags

 A profile may specify handling for new CBOR tagged Reference Values.
 The